 Our articles undergo extensive medical review by board-certified practitioners to confirm that all factual inferences with respect to medical conditions, symptoms, treatments, and protocols are legitimate, canonical, and adhere to current guidelines and the latest discoveries.
 Read more.

 Our Editorial Team

 Dr. Apoorva T, MHM.

 Watermelon is everyone's summertime favorite.
 Eating the cool, sweet, water-rich fruit in hot summers is a joy.
 However, not everyone can enjoy watermelon wholeheartedly.
 People with diabetes need to be mindful of their watermelon consumption.
 Watermelon is a fruit containing high natural sugar.
 Eating it can impact blood sugar levels for people with diabetes.
 They must monitor their portion size and the foods they consume alongside watermelon.

-If you're worried about how much watermelon can a diabetic eat, here is a complete guide on watermelon and its effect on people with diabetes.
+If you're worried about is watermelon good for diabetics and how much watermelon can a diabetic eat, here is a complete guide on effects and benefits of watermelon for diabetes.

 Table of Contents